at-boundary/metatest-rest-java-example/README.md

 This is a sample project demonstrating how to use **Metatest** - a REST API mutation testing framework that validates test reliability through fault injection.

+> **⚠️ Experimental Project**
+>
+> This example uses the experimental Metatest library.
+The project is currently in development phase and dependencies are hosted on GitHub Packages temporarily.

 ## What is Metatest?

 Metatest uses AspectJ bytecode weaving to inject faults into HTTP responses and verify if your tests catch them.
 It helps ensure your tests are robust and would catch real-world API contract violations.